davidgfolch/quarkus-kafka-streams/README.md

 This project illustrates how you can build [Apache Kafka Streams](https://kafka.apache.org/documentation/streams) applications using Quarkus.

-Is based on Quarkus Kafka Streams quickstart
+Is based on [Quarkus Kafka Streams quickstart](https://github.com/quarkusio/quarkus-quickstarts/tree/main/kafka-streams-quickstart) but refactors applied on my version.

 ## Anatomy